agh-glk/fcs/docs/source/server/crawling_depth_policy.rst

    :param string link: address of site for which crawling depth is computed
    :param string source_url: address of site from which link has been retrieved
    :param int depth:
-   :return: Crawling depth
+   :return: crawling depth
    :rtype: int
-   :raises ValueError:
+   :raises ValueError: if parameters are invalid

 .. py:class:: RealDepthCrawlingDepthPolicy